akaprosy/akaprosy/README.md

 About me:
->After spending over twenty years in the fluid power industry, I
+>After spending over twenty years working in fluid power, I am working on leveling up my electrical and electronic controls skills to adapt to all of the changes in our industry
->am exploring software development as a second career.
-I doubt that
->I will fully leave the fluid power industry.
-I am exploring ways to integrate
->these two disciplines that I enjoy.

 ![](https://user-images.githubusercontent.com/28468778/89483238-66c89b80-d750-11ea-944a-94e64ce80582.jpg)